Structural and Functional Studies of Membrane Proteins involved in nutrient uptake and drug transport

 Peptide transporters belong to one such family of integral membrane transporters, which in mammals are the major route of dietary peptide absorption in the small intestine and kidneys.
 In humans they belong to the Solute Carrier (SLC) 15 gene family and called PepT1 and PepT2.
 Both PepT1 and PepT2 are of significant pharmaceutical interest due to their ability to actively uptake a number of clinically important drugs, such as beta-lactam antibiotics, antivirals and HIV protease inhibitors.
 Recent developments in drug delivery technology have targeted PepT1 and PepT2 to improve the pharmacokinetic properties of such drugs, including their uptake and retention within the body.
 Following attachment of amino acids or small peptides to a drug that has poor absorption properties, these called peptide pro drugs are now recognized by PepT1 and transported into the body following oral administration (Figure A).
 The potential of utilizing PepT1 and PepT2 as universal drug delivery and retention systems represents a profound and transformative new development in engineered drug bioavailiabity.

-One of the key goals of our research is to extend the use of protein crystallography to provide novel insights into the molecular details underpinning the observed peptide and drug recognition properties within the SLC15 peptide transporter family.
+One of the key goals of our research is to extend the use of protein crystallography and in vitro biochemical analysis to provide novel insights into the molecular details underpinning the observed peptide and drug recognition properties within the SLC15 peptide transporter family.

 We have determined the first crystal structures for two prokaryotic peptide transporters from the bacteria Shewanella oniedensis (PepTSo) and Streptococcus thermophilus (PepTSt).
-These structures have provided detailed 3D atomic models for the Proton dependent Oligopeptide Transporter (POT) family, to which the mammalian PepT1 and PepT2 proteins belong.
-The structures confirm the SLC15 family belongs to Major Facilitator Superfamily of secondary active transporters and provide the foundation for modelling the mechanism of drug and peptide transport (Figure B & C).
+These structures have provided detailed 3D atomic models for the Proton dependent Oligopeptide Transporter (POT) family, to which the mammalian PepT1 and PepT2 proteins belong (Figure B & C).
+Recently we also determined the first crystal structure for eukaryotic member of the POT family, the plant nitrate transporter NRT1.1.
+This structure along with biophysical studies on nitrate binding revealed the molecular basis for a phosphorylation-controlled switch in the Km of this protein, an evolutionary adaption to changes environmental concentrations of nitrate.

 Membrane protein crystal screen development: The MemGold family.